 Los Angeles is huge.
 About four million people live in the city itself, covering 503 square miles (1,303 square kilometers), and that’s without mentioning the Greater Los Angeles Area, which spans five counties in southern California.

-Widely acknowledged as the entertainment capital of the world, many studios, movie sets, television shows, and celebrities make their homes in LA.
-But the City of Angels also offers beautiful coastlines, impressive forests, world-class museums, and famous amusement parks, and there are even a few national parks within day-trip distance — Joshua Tree and Channel Islands to name a few.
+Widely acknowledged as the entertainment capital of the world, LA is home to many studios, movie sets, television shows, and celebrities.
+But the City of Angels also offers beautiful coastlines, impressive forests, world-class museums, and famous amusement parks, and there are even a few national parks within day-trip distance — Joshua Tree and Channel Islands, to name just two of them.

 The Chumash and Tongva tribes were the first groups to live in the area, but modern-day Los Angeles was founded when 44 individuals settled near the river in 1781.
 They called their new farming community “El Pueblo de Nuestra Señora la Reina de los Ángeles de Porciúncula,” but luckily for future residents and visitors, the long name didn’t stick.
 It was later shortened to Los Angeles.

 The first population boom occurred after the discovery of gold near the Mission San Fernando.
-Before too long, the United States claimed Los Angeles from Mexico, and California became a state just a few years later in 1850.
+Before long, the United States claimed Los Angeles from Mexico, and California became a state just a few years later.
 Los Angeles established its strong presence in the film industry in the early 20th century, and it has continued to exercise that dominance into the 21st century.

 Today, LA is one of the best-known U.S. cities, attracting more than 45 million visitors every year.